bsiepe/ADEMP-PreReg/Readme.md

 ## Citation
 When you use our template, please cite the associated preprint

-Siepe, B. S., Bartoš, F., & Pawel, S. (2023).
-Simulation studies formethodological research in psychology: A standardized template for planning,preregistration, and reporting [Preprint].
+Siepe, B. S., Bartoš, F., Morris, T.P., Boulesteix, A-L, Heck, D.W. & Pawel, S. (2023).
+Simulation studies for methodological research in psychology: A standardized template for planning, preregistration, and reporting [Preprint].

 A BibTeX entry is given by